Livestream Every Sunday 9:00am

 Confession & Absolution (Forgiveness)

-We believe that when we confess our sins God, who is loving and faithful, will forgive our sins because of, and through, his Son Jesus and what he has done for us.
+We believe that when we confess our sins, God, who is loving, kind, and faithful, will forgive each of our sins because of His Son Jesus, who died on the cross to forgive us and restore our relationship with God.